 It is staffed by an experienced care team focusing on patient care, education, and MS research:

 Patricia K. Coyle, MD, Director, has several decades of experience with nervous system immune-mediated and infectious disorders.
 She has been involved since medical school with patient care and research focused on MS.

-Patricia Melville, NP, is certified in MS Care, and as the Center's nurse practitioner provides rapid care and assessment, and assures a readily available communications contact.
+Patricia Melville, RN, NP-C, CCRC, MSCN, is certified in MS Care, and as the Center's nurse practitioner provides rapid care and assessment, and assures a readily available communications contact.